Updated: Apr 30

 After lots of counselling and advice she decided to think of adoption after she gets married, but then she has to tell her fancy mike first.

-Her relationship was considered interracial one since mike was black, but she is scared about how he will feel because of his cultural difference and background.
+Her relationship was considered an interracial one since mike was black.
+She was scared, how will he feel?
+Because of his cultural difference and background.
 Mike culture forbids adoption which made it difficult for her to tell him about her condition, and yet she loved him so dearly.
-She asked herself what should she do, will she just tell him or leave the relationship?
-Or they just go for counselling together but which either way he has to tell him.
+She asked herself what should or can she do?
+Her mind with wild, will she just tell him or leave the relationship?
+Or they just go for counselling together but either way he has to tell him.

-Jen decided to tell him, but he surprisingly didn't react much, and they agreed to adopt when they get married since Mike understood it wasn't her fault and it can happen to anybody (understandable).
+Jen decided to tell him, but he surprisingly didn't react much, and they agreed to adopt when they get married since Mike understood it wasn't her fault and it can happen to anybody (understanding is key).

 So if you were Jen and Mike will you adopt?
-Or will you just remain motherless all the rest of your life?
+Or will you just remain motherless or fatherless all the rest of your life?